 - Park assist plus.
-It is an assistant that gives a visual and audio warning of obstacles detected in front and behind the vehicle page 266. - Rear parking aid.
-An audio assistant that warns about obstacles detected behind the vehicle >>> page 269.
+It is an assistant that gives a visual and audio warning of obstacles detected in front and behind the vehicle page 247. - Rear parking aid.
+An audio and visual assistant that warns of obstacles located behind the vehicle >>> page 250.

-- Always pay attention, by looking directly, to traffic and the area around the vehicle.
+Always pay attention, by looking directly, to traffic and the area around the vehicle.
 Assistance systems are not a replacement for driver awareness.
-Responsibility always lies with the driver. - The sensors have blind spots in which obstacles and people are not detected.
+Responsibility always lies with the driver.

+- The sensors have blind spots in which obstacles and people are not detected.
 Pay special attention to children and animals. - Always keep visual control of the surroundings: use the mirrors for additional help.